shakfu/buildpy/README.md

 # buildpy - a bunch of python3 builders

-This project provides different language implementations to programmatically configure and build python from source.
+This project provides different language implementations of a commandline tool which programmatically download, configure and build python from source.

-The end product is especially useful for integration or embeddding in another compiled project, and along the way I got to program the same application using different languages which is always fun and educational.
+The end product is especially useful for integration or embeddding in other compiled projects.

-The implementations are so far: {python, golang, rust, haskell, c++ (wip), swift (wip)}
+The implementations so far are: {python, golang, rust, haskell (wip), c++ (wip), swift (wip)}

-The initial design, called `buildpy`, was initially implemented in python3 as an improvement on some earlier incarnations (see Background section below).
+The initial design, called `buildpy`, was initially implemented in python3 as an improvement on some earlier incarnations (see Background section below) which are also included in this project.

-The design envisions the following general steps:
+The design entails the following general steps to build python from source:

 1. Create local build environment / project which consists of the following folder structure